pmorou/quantasma/README.md

 ## Requirements

-&gt;= Java 8
+&gt;= Java 9

-Java 9 is comming shortly.
 The main goal is to migrate to Java 11 step by step.

 ## Example Usage